Skip to main content

 Estrogen a Guardian of Memory and Synaptic Health

 Estrogen, particularly 17ß-estradiol, is a profoundly neuroprotective hormone.
 Its receptors are widespread throughout the brain, with significant concentrations in the hippocampus and prefrontal cortex, areas vital for learning, memory, and higher-order thinking.
-Estrogen supports through multiple mechanisms.
+Estrogen supports brain health through multiple mechanisms.

 It promotes the growth of new synapses, the connections between neurons, and enhances the function of the cholinergic system.
-The neurotransmitter acetylcholine is a cornerstone of and recall.
+The neurotransmitter acetylcholine is a cornerstone of memory consolidation and recall.
 By boosting its activity, estrogen helps maintain cognitive sharpness and verbal fluency.

 Its decline during perimenopause and menopause is often linked to the frustrating “brain fog” and memory lapses that many women experience.
 Furthermore, estrogen has anti-inflammatory and antioxidant properties within the brain, helping to shield neurons from age-related damage.